GammaCascade/GCascade/README.md

 ### Step 4
 Open the Tutorial.nb notebook in Mathematica to learn basic usage.

+# V4.1

+As of May 15, 2025 $\gamma$-Cascade V4 has been updated to be compatible with Mathematica versions 12.2 and earlier.
+We have also added to the tutorial notebook a section on how to use $\gamma$-Cascade for obtaining gamma-ray fluxes from cosmological dark matter decay/annihilation.

 # V4

 As of August 6, 2024 a new version of $\gamma$-Cascade is available, GCascadeV4.
 V4 implements an assortment of the most widely used EBL models, significantly improves computational precision, and provides new core functionality.
 Additionally, there is a new method to estimate the uncertainty due to the EBL model.
 New Libraries have also been created and uploaded to zenodo under the DOI:[10.5281/zenodo.13154970](https://doi.org/10.5281/zenodo.13154970).